 In most cases, people with PFO have no symptoms or complications.
 PFO is usually not a concern unless you have other heart conditions.

-PFO and Strokes
+PFO and strokes

 There is some evidence that adults with PFO may have a higher risk of stroke.
+But this is still controversial, and research is ongoing.

 An ischemic stroke occurs when part of the brain is denied blood.
-This may happen if a clot becomes trapped in one of the arteries of the brain.
+This may happen if a clot becomes trapped in one of the arteries of your brain.
 Strokes can be minor or very serious.

-PFO and Migraines
+PFO and migraines

 There may be a connection between PFO and migraines.
 Migraines are very severe headaches that can be accompanied by blurred vision, shimmering lights, and blind spots.
 Some people who have had a PFO surgically corrected report a reduction in migraines.